TrackPolitics logoTrackPolitics

 AI-generated

-“A highly loyal Conservative MP with strong attendance, currently serving as Shadow Minister for Women and as Shadow Secretary of State for Wales, bringing ministerial experience across multiple departments.”
+“A highly party-loyal Conservative MP with strong attendance who currently serves as Shadow Minister for Women and Shadow Secretary of State for Wales.”

-Mims Davies is a Conservative MP for East Grinstead and Uckfield, first elected in 2015.
-She currently serves as Shadow Minister for Women and as Shadow Secretary of State for Wales, after a career in government roles across the Work and Pensions, Home Office, and other departments.
-She has a record of high party loyalty and solid parliamentary attendance while holding several ministerial and shadow positions.
+Mims Davies is a Conservative Member of Parliament for East Grinstead and Uckfield, first elected in 2015.
+She has held ministerial roles in the Department for Work and Pensions and the Home Office, and since November 2024 has served in opposition as Shadow Minister for Women and as Shadow Secretary of State for Wales.
+She sits centre-right on the political spectrum and has a record of high party loyalty and good attendance.

 Voting Patterns